Customize Sandbox Policies

 Then push the updated policy as described above.

 Add these blocks to the network_policies section of your sandbox policy.
-Apply with openshell policy set <name> --policy <file> --wait.
+Apply with openshell policy update for incremental additions or openshell policy set <name> --policy <file> --wait for full replacement.
 Use Simple endpoint for host-level allowlists and Granular rules for method/path control.

 Allow pip install and uv pip install to reach PyPI: